monanadmin/MONAN-Model/README.md

 History
 ====

+- Version 1.1.0 - Bug correction for CAMRAD and TKE MYNN, GF further tuning for operation and introduces the option of 3d lateral subsidence spread for use the grey zone scales.
 - Version 1.0.0 - Implementing the first physics MONAN package: GF scheme as in BRAMS, new cloud fraction, cold-pool scheme with 2-D transport, and new outputs.
 - Version 0.6.0 - Update MPAS-V8.1.0.
 - Version 0.5.1 - Bug fix: zgeo variable.